Δ

 Deep learning is a subcategory of machine learning that deals with artificial neural networks.
 They are built to mimic the biological neural networks of the human brain.
 However, with modern multi-layered processing capabilities, artificial neural networks exceed the powers of the human mind and can be effectively used to make precise predictions.

 One of the major use cases for predictive analytics in healthcare is its use in medical imaging analysis.
-It helps detect minor deviations in various medical images, from MRI screenings to microscopy images, thus helping to diagnose an issue at its early stages.
+This helps detect minor deviations in various medical images, from MRI screenings to microscopy images, thus helping to diagnose an issue at its early stages.

 Six in ten US adults suffer from incurable or ongoing chronic diseases.
 Some of them are at constant risk of flare-ups and complications.
 To correctly determine the possibility of such a complication at any given time requires a continuous analysis of data on the patient’s condition.